domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 When there's smoke, there's fire. --Origin Unknown (dates back to 43 BCE)

-If you don't like smoke, don't play with fire. --Origin Unknown (me?)
+If you don't like smoke, don't play with fire. --Origin Unknown

+If you play with fire, you're going to get burnt. --Origin Unknown

 Smoke 'em if you've got 'em.
 (Smoke it if you've got it.) --Origin Unknown